enjoy-digital/litepcie_ptm_test/README.md

 ![](doc/timecard.png)

-The FPGA board is configured as a PTM Requester and a utilities/tests are provided to demonstrate correct operation.
+The FPGA board is configured as a PTM Requester and utilities/tests are provided to demonstrate correct operation.

-To ease integration/maintenance, the PTM packets definition and Packetizer/Depacketizer modules are directly integrated in [LitePCIe](https://github.com/enjoy-digital/litepcie).
-This project then provides:
+To ease integration/maintenance, the PTM packet definitions and Packetizer/Depacketizer modules are directly integrated in [LitePCIe](https://github.com/enjoy-digital/litepcie).

+This project provides:
-- A PCIePTMSniffer module sniffing GTPE2 <-> PCIE2 traffic and generating PTM Responses (Could be optional with other PCIe PHYs allowing PTM TLP messages).
+- A PCIePTMSniffer module sniffing GTPE2 <-> PCIE2 traffic and generating PTM Responses.
+A PCIePTMInjector is not required since PTM Request are able to traverse the Xilinx PHY.
-- A TimeGenerator module to generate local time and interfacing with the Linux driver.
+- A TimeGenerator module to generate a local time (in ns) and interface with the Linux driver.
-- A PPSGenerator module to generate a PPS and allow external synchronization comparison with another PTM compatible board.
+- A PPSGenerator module to generate a PPS and allow external synchronization test with other PTM compatible boards.
-- A LiteX design example integrating LitePCIe with PTM support enabled and the demo application.
+- A LiteX design integrating LitePCIe with PTM support on the TimeCard.
 - A Linux driver adding PTP/PTM support to LitePCIe driver.
+- A demo application with phc2sys

-As a demonstration of the work, a demo application has been prepared to synchronize the time of an Intel I225 Network Card to the time of the TimeCard through PTM/Linux/PHC2Sys utility with both boards generating a PPS and a logic analyzer capturing both PPS to check synchronization:
+As a demonstration of the work, an application has been prepared to synchronize the time of an Intel I225 Network Card to the time of the TimeCard through PTM/Linux/phc2sys utility with both boards generating a PPS and a logic analyzer/Scope observing the PPS:

 ![](doc/ptm_setup.png)

 [> Prerequisites / System setup
 -------------------------------

 These are required in order to build and use the FPGA design and associated software provided in this project:
 - Linux computer, PTM capable (Tested with Ubuntu 20.04).
 - Python3, Xilinx Vivado installed.